TIBCOSoftware/snappydata/docs/best_practices/capacity_planning.md

 **OS Cache Size**</br>
-When there is lot of disk activity especially during table joins and during eviction, the process may experience GC pauses.
+When there is a lot of disk activity especially during table joins and during an eviction, the process may experience GC pauses.
 To avoid such situations, it is recommended to reduce the OS cache size by specifying a lower dirty ratio and less expiry time of the dirty pages.</br>
 The following are the typical configuration to be done on the machines that are running SnappyData processes.

 ```